 - For successful backup of availability databases, verify that the secondary replica can communicate with the primary replica, and that the replicas are either Synchronized or Synchronizing.
 For more information, see Article ID: SQL0018.
 If you have a restricted network configuration, add the ports used by the Commvault software on all the AG clients.

 If the preferred replica for running a backup job is not available to backup, then the backup runs on the next available replica.
 The backup operation fails if the CVD services on the selected replica are down.

-Databases that are a part of an availability group reside on the physical instances.
+- Databases that are a part of an availability group reside on the physical instances.
 These databases are backed up twice, from the AG client and also as part of the physical instance backups.
-You can prevent two times backup of databases by using one of the following methods:

 For more information, see Excluding Databases from Backup Operations.